Menu

 Presenting Documents

-Before the trial all your supporting material should be organized by numbering each document and creating a master list.
-You should also have four copies of each document in court - one for you, one for the other party, one for the witness and one for the court.
-For ease of reference and simplicity, the master list with the attached numbered documents may be presented to the judge at the outset of the trial and then presented to witnesses during the course of the trial.
+Before the trial, all your supporting material should be organized by numbering each document and creating a master list.
+You should also have four copies of each document in court: one for you, one for the other party, one for the witness and one for the court.
+For ease of reference, the master list with the attached numbered documents may be presented to the judge at the start of the trial.
+It can also be presented to witnesses during the course of the trial.

-When your materials are entered as Exhibits they become evidence in the case.
-To enter a document as an Exhibit you normally need to call the person who prepared the document, created the diagram or took the photo (or was there when it was taken) etc. as a witness.
-The original document is shown to the witness who created it and then given to the judge.
-It is then marked as an Exhibit and becomes evidence in the case.
+When your materials are entered as exhibits they become evidence in the case.
+To enter a document as an exhibit, you normally need to call the person who prepared or created the document as a witness.
+The witness who created it is shown the original document and asked about it.
+The document is then given to the judge and marked as an exhibit.

 Some documents can be submitted without calling a witness to testify about the document if the other party does not object.
 For example, a medical report or an appraisal can be submitted without calling the doctor or the appraiser, unless the other party objects.
 You can also apply to submit the report of an expert witness without calling the expert.
 An expert is different than other witnesses because they testify about their opinion, not just about the facts.